 In Cyprus, the Equal Treatment Act stipulates the repeal of any contrary provisions.
 It seems that a recommendation by the equality body, following an investigation and a finding that a law or practice is discriminatory, can normally trigger the procedure that will lead to the repeal of discriminatory laws, but this does not necessarily always happen.
-In Ireland, there is concern that the Equal Status Act 2000-2011 remains subordinate to other legislative enactments, because Section 14(a)(i) provides that nothing in that Act will prohibit any action taken under any enactment.
+In Ireland,

-- Article 6(2). - 400 Article 10. - Romania / Curtea Constituțională / Decision 997 of 7 October 2008 finding that Article 20(3) of the Anti-discrimination Act, defining the mandate of the NCCD in relation to discrimination triggered by legislative provisions, is unconstitutional. - 402 Romania / Curtea Constituțională / Decision 818 (3 July 2008) published in the Official Gazette 537 of 16 July 2008.
+- 448 Article 6(2). - 449 Article 10. - Romania / Curtea Constituțională / Decision 997 of 7 October 2008 finding that Article 20(3) of the Anti-discrimination Act, defining the mandate of the NCCD in relation to discrimination triggered by legislative provisions, is unconstitutional. - 451 Romania / Curtea Constituțională / Decision 818 (3 July 2008) published in the Official Gazette 537 of 16 July 2008.